-In the EU the airline has to provide you with a new ticket or give you a full refund, even if the flight is cancelled due to extraordinary circumstances.
-In any case you have the right to be taken to your destination or given a full refund.
-Even if that isn’t their fault.
+In the EU and UK, the airline has to provide you with a new ticket or give you a full refund.
+Even if the flight is cancelled due to extraordinary circumstances.
+Whatever the reason of the cancellation, you have a right to be taken to your destination or given a full refund for cancellation.
+Even if that isn’t airline's fault.

 If your schedule is really tight, opt for a refund and see if you can get a new flight right away.
 Before you make a booking, check if it isn’t delayed.